 MYSTICOLOGY

-The study of the direct experience of the Absolute in view of discovering those cognitive manipulations which are its foundation.
-The major study is : Knowledge & Love-Mysticism (1994, Dutch).
+The initiating study was : Knowledge & Love-Mysticism (1994, Dutch).
 It deals with love in the work of Beatrix of Nazareth, the mystical knowledge-manipulation and its strictly negative & symbolic theology.
 Provided are : a general and contextual study of Flemish mysticism, a commentary on and critique of Beatrice's treatise and a study of the totalizing mental operators supporting contemplation and the yearning for God, i.e. the contemplation of God through God.
-Recently a study on Ruusbroec has been added.
+A study on Ruusbroec has been added.
+Many more text studies emerged (cf. supra).

 PHILOSOPHY OF MYSTICISM